 Worship at Orange could be described as “traditional Methodist style,” but surrounded by a relaxed, friendly atmosphere.
-Services are held on Sundays at 9:00 and 11:00am, with special services during the holidays.
+Services are currently held on Sundays at 11:00am, with special services during the holidays.
 View our Calendar for up coming events during the year.

 On the first Sunday of each month, our congregation participates in Holy Communion.
 Our Lord’s table is open to anyone who professes the Christian faith, regardless of church affiliation.

 We offer Sunday School classes available for all ages, including youth and children, that meet every Sunday at 9:45 or 10:00am.
 Please visit our Sunday School Page to view class information.
 You are welcome to drop in and our friendly greeters will point you to a class that is right for you.